johan162/themeltspice/README.md

 - [Theme file format](#theme-file-format)
 - [Theme reference screenshots](#theme-reference-screenshots)

-&nbsp;
+<div style="page-break-after: always;"></div>

 # Introduction
 |[back to content table](#content)|

-This is not meant to be an introduction to either the usage or function of the electric circuit simulator **LTSpice** for neither OSX nor Windows.
+This is not meant to be an introduction to either the usage or function of the electric circuit simulator **LTSpice**.
-It is instead assumed you have basic knowledge of the OSX version of this simulator.
+It is therefore assumed you have installed and have basic knowledge of the **OSX** version of **LTSpice**.

-**Note:** This theme manager is unique to OSX and will not in any shape or form work on a Windows Machine.
-Instead see
-[Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt) if you are looking for a Windows theme manager.
+**Note:** This theme manager is unique to **OSX** and will not in any shape or form work on a then Window version of **LTSpice**.
+Instead see [Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt) if you are looking for a Windows based **LTSpice** theme manager.

-This script is used to create and set a color theme for the OSX version of **LTSpice**.
+This script is used to create and set a color theme for the **OSX** version of **LTSpice**.
-The themes are stored as a plain text file in an human readable and pretty obvious format (see the BNF grammar at the end of this README file).
+The themes are stored as a plain text file in an human readable format (see the [BNF grammar](#theme-file-format) at the end of this README file).

-While **LTSpice** does not inherently support any concept of a color theme the color settings are stored in an OSX standard plist configuration file that can be updated outside the **LTSpice** program.
+While **LTSpice** does not inherently support any concept of a color theme the color settings are stored in an **OSX** standard property list (plist) configuration file that can be updated outside the **LTSpice** program.
+To avoid race conditions the **LTSpice** application needs to be closed when a theme change is made.
+This is checked by this script and if a running process is found an error message will be shown and the script terminates.

-&nbsp;

-**A note on the OSX version of LTSpice:**
+**A note on the **OSX** version of LTSpice:**

-While much or all of the core funtionality of the simulator are exctly the same between the OSX and Windows versions the UI is dramatically different.
-In fact, many OSX users are so stumped by the apparent frugality of the OSX UI that they end up using the Windows version even on OSX by running it under Wine.
+While much or all of the core funtionality of the simulator are exctly the same between the **OSX** and Window version the UI is dramatically different.
+In fact, many **OSX** users are so stumped by the apparent frugality of the **OSX** UI that they end up using the Windows version even on **OSX** by running it under Wine.
-This is a mistake (and quite slow and clonky)
+This is a mistake (but perhaps understandable if only barely)

-While the OSX version does not adhere to the ususal design guidelines for OSX programs and requires some "getting used to" it is a highly functional UI for its purpose.
-After the initial "getting-used-to" experience more than a few users claim that the OSX version is superior for professionals or even serious amateurs compared to the windows version.
+While the **OSX** version does not adhere to the ususal design guidelines for **OSX** programs and requires some "getting used to" it is a highly functional UI for its purpose.
+After the initial "getting-used-to" experience many users will hopefully realize that the **OSX** version is superior for professionals
+(or even serious amateurs) compared to the window version.
 This is mainly to do with the abondonment of menus that distract the user and forces eye-focus to shift.

-Both the advantage and the drawback of the OSX UI is that it heavily relies on the user getting familiar and learning around 8 or 9 keystrokes.
-Once those keystrokes are mastered it is usually substantially faster to create a diagram and setup a simulation in the native OSX version than the Windows dito.
+Both the advantage and the drawback of the **OSX** UI is that it heavily relies on 1) the user getting familiar and learning a few important shortcut keys and 2) becoming familiar with context sensitive menus.

-&nbsp;
+Once those keystrokes are
+mastered it is usually substantially faster to create a circuit diagram and setup a simulation in the native **OSX** version than the Windows dito.
+The **OSX** version also have context sensitive menu (trackpad "right-click") in most places.

+To be fair.
+The **OSX** version does have some missing functionality but nothing really serious for pro or semi-pro usage.
+The main *functional* differences are:

+1. No dialogue help to enter ```.meas``` simulation command.
+2. No keyboard shortcut editor
+3. Not possible to edit ```.op``` operation point labels to, for example, change from the default voltage display to current through an element or perhaps change the number of decimals shown in the diagram on an ```.op``` label..

 **Why do this as a bash shell script?**

 Why oh why was this done as a bash shell script I can hear people cry out.
 Couldn't it be written in [select favourite language] (e.g. Python).
 Of course it could.
 However, bash is the lowest common denominator that doesn't require any dependencies and the guiding principle of this has been that it should run out of the box.
-I did not want to run into "module-hell" of Python.
-Instead I claim it is perfectly possible to write readable, medium-complex programs using bash.
-It is of course not without its limitation since bash code can be almost unreadable when one uses all the features availaable that are not commonly known.
+Using a self-contained shell script is an easy way to avoid the potential *"module/version-hell"* of Python.
+Instead we claim it is perfectly possible to write readable, medium-complex programs using bash.
+It is of course not without its limitation since bash code can be almost unreadable when one uses all of the features available that are not commonly well known.
 If you stick to some good design principles (and modularization) it is perfectly readable and maintainable.
-Just like any language.
+Just like any language!
 If you envision a program with more than around 600-800 lines of manually written code  then bash might not be your first choice.
-Especially not for the very old version of bash that default ship with OSX (v3.2.57).
-A lot has happened since that was release well over a decade ago.
+Especially not for the very old version of bash that default ships with **OSX** (v3.2.57).
+A lot has happened since that version was release well over a decade ago.

 So why not write it as a ```zsh``` script?
-It would be perfectly fine to convert the few bash:ism used to ```zsh``` and it might very well be a good idea.
-But having written bash scripts for a long (long) time it was simply quicker than working around some particulars that differs in zsh that I'm not totally up to speed on.
+It would be perfectly fine to convert the few bash:ism used to ```zsh``` (since ```zsh``` even has a "bash" compatibilty mode) and it might very well be a good idea.

-&nbsp;

 **Related work**

 The inspiration for this work comes from the [Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt).
-While this implementation is widely different in both function, form and implementation the drive to write this came out of friendly *"jealousy"* that the windows world had this but not the OSX world.
-That state of affairs cannot stand!
+While this implementation is widely different in both function, form and implementation the drive to write this came out of friendly *"jealousy"* that the windows world had this but not the **OSX** world.
+That state of affairs cannot stand and has now been corrected!

-&nbsp;
+<div style="page-break-after: always;"></div>

 # Installation